jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 JXcore introduces a unique feature for packaging of source files and other assets into JX packages.

 Let’s assume you have a large project consisting of many files.
 This feature packs them all into a single file to simplify the distribution.
 It also protects your server side JavaScript code by keeping all source files inside a package, which makes them more difficult to reach.

 JX packages can be easily executed with JXcore, just like regular JavaScript applications:

-    > jx helloworld.jx
+    > jx helloWorld.jx

 instead of:

-    > jx helloworld.js
+    > jx helloWorld.js

 ## Command